stackmate/stackmate/README.md

 If you want to validate your template, you can use the --dry-run option.
 This will parse and validate the template and create an execution schedule.

+## Extending StackMate to other APIs

-StackMate allows you to define your own participants that will be called based on the template namespace.
+StackMate allows you to define your own workflow participants that will be called based on the template namespace.
 For example, you can define a class Foo::Bar and use Foo::Bar as a "Type" in the template.
 The requirement is :
 (1) It should contain a class variable @@stackmate_participant set to true so as to register with StackMate (2) Foo::Bar should have Ruote::Participant as its ancestor